hkirat/awesome-chess/README.md

 ---
 *Websites include platforms for people to play chess*

- - [Website 1](multiplayerchess.com) - Multiplayerchess.com is a simple single page chess playing application facilitating the play of chess.
+ - [multiplayerchess.com](multiplayerchess.com) - Multiplayerchess.com is a simple single page chess playing application facilitating the play of chess.
- - [Website 2](http://en.lichess.org/) - One of the most mature platforms for playing chess on the internet.It is open Source too.It is equipped with daily puzzles and an TV to spectate other matches.
+ - [lichess.org](http://en.lichess.org/) - One of the most mature platforms for playing chess on the internet.It is open Source too.It is equipped with daily puzzles and an TV to spectate other matches.
- - [Website 3](https://chess24.com/en/play/chess) - Play as well as learn chess from chess24 with the best of tutorials.
+ - [chess24.com](https://chess24.com/en/play/chess) - Play as well as learn chess from chess24 with the best of tutorials.
- - [Website 4](http://play.chessbase.com/js/apps/playchess/) - Lucrative, Single page application for playing chess.
+ - [chessbase.com](http://play.chessbase.com/js/apps/playchess/) - Lucrative, Single page application for playing chess.
- - [Website 5](http://www.chess.com/) - Learn and Play chess with over 5 Million users.
+ - [chess.com](http://www.chess.com/) - Learn and Play chess with over 5 Million users.

 Boards
 ---
 *Boards are tools for encapsulating the process of rendering a board.*